 Note that headphones are typically designed to have two identical headphone drivers with identical frequency responses.

 The frequency range is measurable by the manufacturer but is often meaningless to the consumer.
 It tells us only the frequencies the headphones are capable of producing but does not indicate the relative sensitivity of each frequency.

 In other words, a theoretical pair of headphones could have a frequency response of 10 Hz to 40,000 Hz.
-This means it is able to produce frequencies within this range that exceeds the audible range of 20 Hz to 20,000 Hz on the low and high-end.
-By taking this range at face value, we’d assume that these headphones would likely sound great.
+This means it can produce frequencies within this range that exceeds the audible range of 20 Hz to 20,000 Hz on the low and high-end.
+By taking this range at face value, we'd assume that these headphones would likely sound great.

 However, there's nothing to suggest that there couldn't be wild variability within this range.
 For example, the theoretical headphones could have a 40 dB dip in response between 1,000 Hz to 4,000 Hz.
 Sure, they are capable of producing sound in this range but do so very poorly.
 The resulting sound would be muffled and quite horrible.